-Long/slim packing cubes (14 x 5 x 3 inches): The last type of packing cubes that’s pretty common is the long/slim type, which is best used for any random pieces of clothing, your underwear and socks, or a pair of sneakers.
+Long/slim packing cubes (14 x 5 x 3 inches): The last type of packing cube that’s pretty common is the long/slim type, which is best used for any random pieces of clothing, your underwear, and socks, or a pair of sneakers.
 I don’t think they’re too useful, and I use them only for storing a pair of extra converse sneakers or my running shoes.

 Which Packing Cubes Should You Get?